-The International Stock Exchange is home to a quarter of all UK REITs due to the fact that we are not just a recognised exchange but we have pragmatic listing requirements for this product while also being particularly cost-effective.
+The International Stock Exchange is home to a third of all UK REITs due to the fact that we are not just a recognised exchange but we have pragmatic listing requirements for this product while also being particularly cost-effective.

 Real Estate Investment Trusts (REITs) are globally recognised tax efficient structures for investment in real estate.

 There are more than 35 countries worldwide that have REIT or REIT-like regimes in place.
 The UK REIT regime was launched on 1 January 2007, although there have been a series of changes in subsequent years.